vmware-nsx/eval-docs-ids-ips/README.md

 }
 ```

 This section describes the resources allocated to each of the Nested ESXi VM(s).
 Depending on your usage, you may need to increase the resources.
 For Memory and Disk configuration, the unit is in GB.
-The values set are the minimum required for this lab.
-I suggest leaving these values to their defaults.
+The values set are the minimum required for this lab. **Default values are sufficient.**
 ```console
 $NestedESXivCPU = "4"
 $NestedESXivMEM = "12" #GB